 1 tbsp olive oil

-- Peel the shallot and leave the base in tact then cut some slits into the shallot to expose more flavour.
-Put the shallot in the tray then drizzle over the olive oil and give everything a good toss to coat.
+- Peel the shallot and leave the base in tact then cut some slits into the shallot to expose more flavour then add to the tray, drizzle over the olive oil and give everything a good toss to coat.

 - Make sure the garlic is clove side down in the pan and the potatoes are evenly spread out then put the tray into the hot oven for 20 minutes.
 While it’s cooking cut the tomatoes in half.